Main Content start here

 Growing Demand of Low-Calorie Food Products

 Rapidly evolving consumer lifestyles have spurred numerous innovations in the food and beverage industry.
 Consumers now seek alternative food products and place emphasis on ingredient content.
 Furthermore, the escalating cases of obesity and cardiovascular diseases in recent years have fueled the demand for low-fat food options.
 Food texturizing agents offer a viable solution by replacing calorie-dense fats and oils, thus facilitating the formulation of healthier food choices.
 Improved food product formulations have also leveraged food texturizing agents as "fat mimetics."
 For instance, cellulose derivatives such as microcrystalline cellulose, a type of texturizing agent, are utilized in the preparation of low-fat ice creams and dressings.
 Additionally, in 2022, the National Heart, Lung, and Blood Institute's articles highlighted that an energy imbalance occurs when individuals consume more calories than they burn, often resulting in overweight or obesity.
 Consequently, the demand for naturally derived ingredients in products is on the rise, mirroring the increasing prevalence of chronic conditions such as diabetes, obesity, and high blood pressure.
-According to the 2021 Global Health Monitor study, Mexico reported 52% of the population as obese, while 13% were diagnosed with diabetes worldwide.
-Similarly, the Health Survey for England report in 2021 revealed that 25% of men and 26% of women in England were classified as obese.
-Given these factors, the market for low-calorie food additives exhibits significant growth potential on a global scale.
-Furthermore, during the forecasted period, the market is expected to expand as consumers' food preferences continue to be shaped by health and nutrition considerations.
+According to the 2021 Global Health Monitor study, 52% of Mexico’s population is classified as obese, with 13% diagnosed with diabetes, as reported in ScienceDirect.
+Similarly, data from the 2021 Health Survey for England reveals that 25% of men and 26% of women in England are considered obese.
+These rising health concerns are intensifying consumer demand for healthier dietary solutions, thereby accelerating the adoption of low-calorie food additives as manufacturers respond to shifting nutritional priorities.

 Segmental Insights